Tiki Bars

 Long Beach, California, United States (Closed)

-Opened May 28th, 1962 by Long Beach City Councilman Robert Crow (Mr. C).
+This hotel was opened on May 28th, 1962 by Long Beach City Councilman Robert Crow (Mr. C).

 The Outrigger Inn Motor Hotel had A-frame structures with many tikis, surrounding a courtyard with a pool.
 There was some lush landscaping, including a waterfall.